FIOR DI LEVANTE Back-to-back Trips on 26 July 2016

 As the FIOR DI LEVANTE prepares to turn in order to enter the port of Kyllini, here is another view of the NISSOS KEFALONIA.

-Just a few minutes after the NISSOS KEFALONIA had exited the port of Kyllini, she would be immediately followed by her fleetmate, the ZAKYNTHOS 1, which heads towards her own namesake island.
+Just a few minutes after the NISSOS KEFALONIA had exited the port of Kyllini, she would be immediately followed by her fleetmate, namely the ZAKYNTHOS I, which heads towards her own namesake island.

-The ZAKYNTHOS 1 operating in her third season for Kefalonian Lines, who have chartered her from her owners, ANEZ, since 2014.
-The ship was considerably upgraded this year, in order to better compete against Ionian Group and their Zakynthos operations.
+The ZAKYNTHOS I seen after having left Kyllini.
+She was spending her third season for Kefalonian Lines, who have chartered her from her owners, namely ANEZ, since 2014.
+The ship was considerably upgraded this year, in order to better compete against Ionian Group and their operations in Zakynthos.

-The ZAKYNTHOS 1 ready to pass under the Ionian sun, as did her fleetmate a couple of minutes ago.
+The ZAKYNTHOS I ready to pass under the Ionian sun, just like her fleetmate did so a couple of minutes prior.

-The ZAKYNTHOS 1 passing under the sun and preparing to head towards Zakynthos.
+The ZAKYNTHOS I passing under the sun and preparing to head towards Zakynthos.

-The beautiful ZAKYNTHOS 1, with which I had traveled six days prior to my two trips with the FIOR DI LEVANTE, makes her first call of the day from Kyllini to Zakynthos.
+The veteran ferry ZAKYNTHOS I, with which I had traveled six days prior to my two trips with the FIOR DI LEVANTE, seen making her first call of the day from Kyllini to Zakynthos.

-The ZAKYNTHOS 1, the oldest ferry on the Ionian Sea, heading towards her namesake island.
+The ZAKYNTHOS I, which is the oldest ferry on the Ionian Sea, seen heading towards her namesake island.

-A picture featuring both Kefalonian Lines ships while they head for their respective destinations.
+A picture featuring both ships of Kefalonian Lines while they head for their respective destinations.

-A wonderful view of sunrise.
-I now understand the origins behind the FIOR DI LEVANTE's name.
+A wonderful view of sunrise, which inspired the name of the FIOR DI LEVANTE.

-Another view of the two Kefalonian Lines ships: the NISSOS KEFALONIA en route to Kefalonia and the ZAKYNTHOS 1 en route to Zakynthos.
+Another view of the two ships of Kefalonian Lines, namely the NISSOS KEFALONIA en route to Kefalonia and the ZAKYNTHOS I en route to Zakynthos.

 A further view of the NISSOS KEFALONIA.